Vivonet/Gravity/README.md

 Apple seems to treat interface development as a finely tuned work of art.
 A masterpiece of balancing cards.
 And while there's nothing wrong with a perfected UI, the order of magnitude longer time it takes to develop could easily be argued away in a great many cases.

 ##The Basics
 Gravity is, at its heart, an XML representation of a native layout.
 Its elements are classes and its attributes are generally properties on those classes.
-Some attributes like `gravity`, `color`, `width`, `height`, etc. have special meaning and don't correspond direclty to native properties.
+Some attributes like `gravity`, `color`, `width`, `height`, etc. have special meaning and don't correspond directly to native properties.
 Gravity aims to keep syntax simple and thus employs many special helper handlers for attributes when mapping directly to properties doesn't work.
 For example, UIButton does not have a native "label" property, yet in Gravity you can say `<UIButton title="Press Me"/>`.
 This is because UIButton.title is implemented internally as UIButton.setTitle(_, forState:).

 But even better than that is the fact that you can automatically embed subviews inside any other view, including UIButtons.
 So you can actually lay out your button's contents using Gravity too!
 (Note: There are limitations in doing this for buttons, namely that embedded views do not presently respect the button's control state and will not react to presses.)